Carers, families and friends play a significant role in managing and caring for someone with an eating disorder.

 It is important to realise that anyone can experience an eating disorder.
 However, it is not always easy to detect evidence of an eating disorder in another person, as eating disorders cannot be identified by someone’s size or shape.
 This may make the characteristic behaviours of the illness difficult to recognise.
 It is also often very difficult for the person with an eating disorder to ask for help, so they may subsequently behave as if there is nothing wrong.

-Being as informed as possible about eating disorder warning signs and symptoms will help you identify the early stages of the illness in someone you are concerned about.
+Being as informed as possible about warning signs and symptoms will help you identify the early stages of the illness in someone you are concerned about.
 This may be a matter of reading the information on this website or seeking out further information from other, trusted sources.

 The earlier you uncover an eating disorder in someone you care about, the sooner you can seek help, access treatments and begin working towards recovery.